Skin Conditions in Dark Skin

 While the dark spots can fade over time, this is not a hard and fast rule.
 What can help, however, is seeking treatment early.
 Procedures that can help to some degree include chemical peels and skin bleaching -- all designed to lighten the darkened areas.

 Dark spots can be prevented from deepening in color via diligent use of sunscreen.
+A SPF 30 with a physical blocker, such as zinc oxide, are commonly recommended by dermatologists.

 Vitiligo (Loss of Skin Pigment) in Dark Skin